S0AndS0/Perinoid_Pipes/Documentation/Contributing_code_initial_setup.md

 # Initial `git` setup

- > skip any that have been completed for other code contributions and set as a global setting within your user's `~/.gitconfig` file.
+ > skip any steps that have been completed for other code contributions and set as a global setting within your user's `~/.gitconfig` file.

 ## Setup GPG public key with GitHub